Workbooster/ObjectDbMapper/README.md

 cmd.MapKey("Id", p => p.Id); // Maps the column "Id" with the property "Id" from the model

 cmd.Execute(person);

+// Result: The person with Id=2 gets the name "UpdateTest" and the date of today as birthday.
 ```

 Or you can instead use a filter: